Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 One of my friends online likes to post political articles attacking Trump and Republican policies.
 He’s very opinionated in his views that anything not progressive is evil or fascist.
 As a consequence, he has been criticized before for his views, saying that he generalizes people and believes himself to be in the right all the time, rejecting any criticism that challenges his position.
-I agree with much of what he says, but have a hard time with one thing.
+I agree with much of what he says, but I have a hard time with one thing.

 All Eyes on Me

-The belief that somehow his generation is now 'woke' and therefore morally superior in their position to prior generations.
+I struggle with the belief that somehow his generation is now 'woke' and therefore morally superior in their position to prior generations.
 I’ve seen this attitude with many of my friends.
 Social media is full of people bashing anything anti-progressive and to be fair, there are people on the other side too who are like-minded, like from Fox News and many right-wing radio talk shows.

 The term thrown at the current generation, social justice warrior, or ‘sjw,’ is derogatory.
 A slang for liberal people who think of themselves as high and mighty, taking it upon themselves to attack any perceived offense towards changing society.